-Raise your hand if you're passionate about education!
 Do you enjoy finding creative ways to share information with others?
 Does the career you’re interested in require skills pertaining to education, but not necessarily a teaching license?
-If this describes you, an educational studies degree is exactly what you've been looking for.
+If this describes you, a bachelor's in educational studies is exactly what you've been looking for.

 Based on your career goals and interests, you can choose an educational studies program in a content area that meets your needs while working toward employment in school settings, corporate training, and instructional design—just to name a few!
 However, these programs do not lead to a teaching license.
-If you are interested in a degree program that leads to a teaching license, please visit one of our initial licensure programs.
+If you are interested in a degree program that leads to a teaching license, please visit one of our initial licensure programs, or learn the differences between BAES and an initial licensure program.
 WGU has 10 non-licensure BAES programs for you to choose from:

 - Elementary Education - B.A.
 Educational Studies

 - Elementary and Special Education - B.A.
 Educational Studies

 - Mild to Moderate Special Education - B.A.
 Educational Studies

 - Secondary Biology Science Education - B.A.
 Educational Studies

 - Secondary Chemistry Science Education - B.A.
 Educational Studies